vatesfr/xen-orchestra/docs/docs/backup_reports.md

    - Password: The 16-character App Password (no spaces)

 :::tip
-App Passwords are more secure than regular passwords as they require 2FA and can be revoked individually.
+App Passwords are more secure than regular passwords, as they require 2FA and can be revoked individually.
 :::

 #### Microsoft 365 Configuration